Ogidi, Anambra State

-Ogidi is an Igbo-speaking town and the headquarters of Idemili North Local Government area, Anambra State, Nigeria.
-It has an estimated population of 70,000 people and share boundaries with neighbouring towns like Abatete, Uke, Eziowelle, Ṅkpọr, Ụmụnnachị, Ụmụoji, Ogbụnike and Ụmụdiọka.
+Ogidi is an Igbo-speaking town and the headquarters of Idemili North Local Government Area, in Anambra State, Nigeria.
+It has an estimated population of 70,000 people and shares boundaries with towns like Abatete, Uke, Eziowelle, Ṅkpọr, Ụmụnnachị, Ụmụoji, Ogbụnike and Ụmụdiọka.

 Traditional Festival

-Ogidi is best known for its mid-July annual Nwafor Festival, an 11-day festival in July that takes place after cultivation of yams.
+Ogidi is best known for its mid-July annual Nwafor Festival, an 11-day festival that takes place after cultivation of yams.
 The other very significant component of the festival is the offer of prayers "for a good season."
 It usually starts on the first Friday of the month.
 The festival is usually marked with funfare featuring display of different categories of masquerades.